This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We were surfers now.
 Pumped up and ready for the following day’s Australian Open of Surfing at Manly.

-We owe it all to Shelly and Aiden, our instructors from Let’s Go Surfing who patiently instructed and encouraged us.
+We owe it all to Shelly and Aiden, our instructors from Let’s Go Surfing, the only surfing school on Bondi Beach, who patiently instructed and encouraged us.

 The surf at Bondi was much cleaner and easier to surf than at that beach on the Gold Coast where Quiksilver pro surfing contests were held.

 “Oh yeah, it’s way more powerful up there and harder to read the waves,” Aiden confirmed for me just why I was doing so much better this time and why Bondi is the perfect beach for any beginner to learn.

 “Bondi faces south so we are really protected here; the surf is not so wild.”

 And so the sets gently rolled in.

 Shelley and Aiden reminded us of our stand up moves and to take them really slow.